-Fig. 7 a-d.
-Vertical sections of stromatoporoid taxon Densastroma pexisum, micritic sediment and associated bioclasts, to show contrasts of preservation. a

-- Stromatoporoid (St) grew on a topographic high of eroded micrite that must have been partly lithified before the stromatoporoid grew.
-Bivalves (Bi) are visible in the wackestone-packstone below; b Stained acetate peel in VS of sediment from the - part of a below the stromatoporoid [b is from a section parallel to the face imaged in a, its approximate position represented by the yellow dashed box (rather than a solid - 1350 a, its approximate position represented by the yellow dashed box (rather than a solid 1351 box) in a].
-Included are: lower margin of stromatoporoid in a (upper left corner, St), - another stromatoporoid fragment (centre left), three bivalves (Bi), recrystallised as - 1353 ferroan calcite, a brachiopod (Br) preserved presumably unaltered as non-ferroan - 1354 calcite and a serpulid tube (Se).
-A lithoclast (Li) indicates contemporaneous partial - lithification of sediment on or just below the sea floor, followed by erosion; c Enlargement in XPL of the area of a thin-section equivalent to the box in b. showing - a stromatoporoid fragment (St), serpulid (Se), crinoids (Cr) and altered bivalve (Bi); d - 1358 Enlargement of another sample of D. pexisum (St) that encrusted an atrypid - 1359 brachiopod (Br) emphasising the contrast in preservation, reflecting different original - 1360 mineralogy.
-Both samples from the same facies. a-c: Ireviken 3 locality; d: Högklint locality; Upper Visby Formation, Wenlock (Silurian), Gotland, Sweden; e Vertical section of grainstone containing bioclasts of stromatoporoid (St), bryozoan (Bry) and originally aragonitic mollusc (M), demonstrating full recrystallisation of the mollusc compared to the fabric-retentive recrystallisation of the adjacent stromatoporoid, and well-preserved original LMC of the bryozoan.
-Haganäs locality, Slite Formation, lower Wenlock (Silurian), Gotland, Sweden.
+Fig. 7 a-d Vertical sections of stromatoporoid taxon Densastroma pexisum, micritic sediment and associated bioclasts, to show contrasts of preservation. a Stromatoporoid (St) grew on a topographic high of eroded micrite that must have been partly lithified before the stromatoporoid grew.
+Bivalves (Bi) are visible in the wackestone-packstone below; b stained acetate peel in VS of sediment from the part of a below the stromatoporoid [b is from a section parallel to the face imaged in a, its approximate position represented by the yellow dashed box (rather than a solid box) in a].
+Included are the following: lower margin of stromatoporoid in a (upper left corner, St), another stromatoporoid fragment (centre left), three bivalves (Bi), recrystallised as ferroan calcite, a brachiopod (Br) preserved presumably unaltered as non-ferroan calcite and a serpulid tube (Se).
+A lithoclast (Li) indicates contemporaneous partial lithification of sediment on or just below the sea floor, followed by erosion; c enlargement in XPL of the area of a thin-section equivalent to the box in b, showing a stromatoporoid fragment (St), serpulid (Se), crinoids (Cr) and altered bivalve (Bi); d enlargement of another sample of D. pexisum (St) that encrusted an atrypid brachiopod (Br) emphasising the contrast in preservation, reflecting different original mineralogy.
+Both samples from the same facies. a-c Ireviken 3 locality; d Högklint locality; upper Visby formation, Wenlock (Silurian), Gotland, Sweden; e vertical section of grainstone containing bioclasts of stromatoporoid (St), bryozoan (Bry) and originally aragonitic mollusc (M), demonstrating full recrystallisation of the mollusc compared to the fabric-retentive recrystallisation of the adjacent stromatoporoid, and well-preserved original LMC of the bryozoan.
+Haganäs locality, Slite Formation, lower Wenlock (Silurian), Gotland, Sweden recrystallisation process and is not present in other adjacent skeletal components.
+Good examples of this difference can be observed in crinoids, which show syntaxial overgrowths that are extensions of crinoid crystallographic axes and not recrystallisation of the crinoid.